 As a general matter, TWN staff will identify themselves and their relationship to TWN when covering a story.
 TWN staff should not lie about their identities or connection to TWN.
 However, in rare circumstances, it may be appropriate for TWN staff not to disclose their identity or connection to TWN if doing so would prevent TWN from obtaining information in the public interest.
 Any exceptions must be approved by the content editor or their designee.

-TWN staff wishing to engage in freelance or other outside work must obtain prior approval from the managing director or content editor.
+TWN staff wishing to engage in freelance or other outside work must obtain prior approval from the managing director.

 Use of Social Media